Undergraduate Student Campus Life

 Office of Campus Ministries and Chapel

+Campus Ministries.
 The Asbury University community is committed to the integration of faith, learning and living.
 The Office of Campus Ministries is focused especially on nurturing students in their spiritual journeys by intentionally encouraging worship, discipleship, and service.
 Many discipleship opportunities are offered, including floor Koinonias, small groups, Bible studies, and student-led worship events.
 Opportunities to serve others include mission trips, various weekly outreach ministries of helping and compassion, and ministry teams to churches and camps during the summer.
 On campus, students can be involved in peer ministry as discipleship leaders and residence hall spiritual life assistants.
 The Office of Campus Ministries is committed to equipping students for ministry and service on campus, in the community, and around the world to prepare a new generation of Christian leaders.
-See asbury.edu/campus-ministries or call ext.
+Go to asbury.edu/campus-ministries or call ext.
 2200 for additional information.

 Office of Housing and Community Life

-Asbury University is committed to the residential university experience for traditional undergraduates on the main campus and thus expects full-time single students to live in University housing.
-See asbury.edu/housing or call ext.
+Asbury University is committed to the residential university experience for traditional undergraduates and thus expects full-time single students to live in University housing.
+Go to asbury.edu/housing or call ext.
 2322 for additional information.

 Students who want to live off campus must meet one or more of the following criteria to be eligible to apply: